mylenaverspeelt/Recriando-Netflix/README.md

 # Mymyflix!

-Netflix-inspired streaming platform, with all my favorites animated series!
+Netflix-inspired (and responsive) streaming platform, with all my favorites animated series!

 Project developed on the BootCamp Impulso React Web Developer by @DIO